-Although it is easy to insert the dumbbell kickback into your routine, learning to perform it with perfect form is a strenuous task.
+Although it is easy to insert the dumbbell kickback into your routine, learning to perform it with perfect form ca be tricky.
 To remedy this, we have provided you with tips and tricks.

-The dumbbell kickback is also fondly known as the triceps kickback.
+The dumbbell kickback is also known as the tricep kickback.

-This is because it primarily targets and isolates the triceps, stimulating them and inducing growth of the arms.
+This exercise primarily targets and isolates the triceps, stimulating them and inducing incredible arm growth.

 The arms are often used as a measure of a man’s strength.

-Of all these exercises, tricep isolation exercises are often the best choice for arm size.
+The tricep is the largest muscle on your arms, so of all these exercises, tricep isolation exercises are often the best choice to increase arm size.